Boy band: History

-Early history

-The earliest forerunner of boy band music began in the late 19th century as a cappella barbershop quartets.
-They were usually a group of males and sang in four-part harmonies.
-Barbershop quartets were popular into the earlier part of the 20th century.
-A revival of the male vocal group took place in the late 1940s and 1950s with the use of doo-wop music.
-Doo-wop bands sang about topics such as love and other themes used in pop music.
-The earliest traces of boy bands were in the mid-1950s although the term boy band was not used.
-African American vocal group The Ink Spots was one of the first of what would now be called boy bands.
-The term boy band was not established until the late 1980s as before that they were called male vocal groups or "hep harmony singing groups".
+The term boy band was not established until the late 1980s when Lou Pearlman decided to form a record company to promote a new singing and dancing group after becoming fascinated with the success of New Kids on the Block.

-Although generally described as a rock band, the highest-selling band in history the Beatles have been described by some journalists as "the first" or "the original" boyband, "before anyone had thought of the term", exclusively due to the enthusiastic response they received from their young female audience.
+Although generally described as a rock band, the highest-selling band in history – the Beatles – have been described by several journalists as "the first" or "the original" boy band, "before anyone had thought of the term", exclusively due to the enthusiastic response they received from their young female audience.

 Other critics, however, have pointed out that this assessment of the Beatles as a "boy band" could be applied to all other bands of the 1960s, saying, "if they were a (boy band), so was everyone else" and is countered by others, including Ringo Starr, who point out that, from the beginning, the Beatles wrote and exercised creative control over their own music, played their own instruments, were not manufactured by a record label, and did not feature the choreographed dance moves that later came to be associated with boy bands.
 The Beatles did, however, inspire the production of the 1966 television series The Monkees, which featured a music group of the same name, created for the show, that consisted of the four starring actors.
 The Monkees had a career as a rock and pop band after their songs from the TV series were released as successful records.